UBC-ECE-Sasha/PIM-ORC/README.md

 Note that due a bug in the build process (Issue #1), the build will fail the first time around if using PIM.
 Simply run the `make` command twice to get the build to succeed.

+If remaking with a different NR_TASKLETS, make sure to run `make clean` instead of `make` to rebuild the dpu binary file.

 ## Run
 To execute the program, run the following command:
 ```